 This is where we look at the Wikimedia projects, assess where they are and where they are going.
-Wikipedia Founder Jimmy Wales will deliver his traditional keynote address on the last day of the conference.
+Wikipedia Founder Jimmy Wales will deliver his traditional keynote presentation on the first day of the conference.
 New Wikimedia Foundation Executive Director, Lila Tretikov, will also be outlining her vision for the future of the Wikimedia movement in her first high profile presentation.
 What next for Wikipedia?
 What does the future hold?

-The Future of Education
+The future of education